hamza-kanaan/INTUS-Windows-Task/README.md

     - Serilog for logging
     - Dependency Injection pattern
     - Swagger to test and document the API
+    - Folder named `Jsons` contains `rectangle.json` file for case rectangle.
+(Note: Backend is ready to accept more cases (ex: circle, triangle, ..) with a little changes that do not affect on the current part)
   - INTUS.Windows.Task.Business
     - Business layer/tier using Repository Pattern (This layer is responsible for loading/saving JSON)
   - INTUS.Windows.Task.Model